pahjbo/redmine_cas/README.md

 ### Auto-create users

-By enabling this setting, successfully authenticated users will be automatically added into Redmine if they do not already exist.
-You *must* define the attribute mapping for at least firstname, lastname and mail attributes for this to work.
+By enabling this setting, successfully authenticated users can register themselves to Redmine during their first login.
+Note: These user accounts are always created as active users, regardless of the self registration settings in Redmine.

 ## Copyright

 Copyright (c) 2013-2014 Nine Internet Solutions AG.
 See LICENSE.txt for further details.
+Copyright (c) 2017 Joeri Jongbloets.